jregula/kube-diff/README.md

 # kube-diff

 A Kubernetes tool aimed at establishing consistency across clusters.
-The basic idea is to compare configuration from one Cluster to another.
-The first use case is a comparison of images between environments.
-In environments where you have lots of microservices, it's hard to keep track of what you have.
-Using this tool, you should be able to see the difference.
+The basic idea is to compare configuration from one Kubernetes Cluster to another.
+The first use case is an API that compares images between Clusters/Namespaces.

+In environments where you have lots of microservices and configuration, it's hard to be able to visualise the difference between them.
+Using this tool, you should be able to see quite clearly the difference (starting with images) and what would need to be promoted or changed to achieve consistency.

 ## Usage

-When Port Forwarding http://0.0.0.0:8080/ you should see an API with basic use instructions:
+Currently, I have not included an Ingress in the Helm Chart, so to access kube-diff you will have to port-forward.
+When Port Forwarding to http://0.0.0.0:8080/ you should see an API with basic use instructions:

 ```json
 {